Why negative keywords are essential to Google Ads performance

 Where can I add negative keywords?

+Now you’ve found all those lovely negative keywords, where can you add them in your Google Ads account?
 You can add negative keywords to a campaign or an ad group, (which contains a set of positive keywords).
 Campaign negative keywords will apply across the whole campaign, whereas ad group negative keywords will only apply to that ad group.
 This is useful when you have several ad groups in a campaign but you only want the negative keyword to apply to that ad group.
 You can apply negative keywords directly from the search term report.
+Negative keywords can also be added to an exclusion list in the Shared Library – Tools > Shared library > Exclusion lists in the tree menu, see image below.
+This allows a list of negative keywords to be applied to multiple campaigns.

 Google Ads interface - How to add negative keywords to an exclusion list in the Shared Library